 Mothers can act as role models of gratitude themselves, by giving thanks to others—including our kids and co-parents—who do kind things for us.
 If our kids observe us showing appreciation, they are more apt to imitate us, especially since kids tend to do what we do, not what we say to do.
 And they will appreciate the acknowledgment we give to them and to their dads, particularly if we avoid the temptation to couch our thanks in criticism for what they aren’t doing.

-Unfortunately, there are barriers to gratitude that can be difficult to break through, including a child’s inability to see much beyond him or herself—a self-focus that can be developmentally normal.
+Unfortunately, there are barriers to gratitude that can be difficult to break through, including a child’s inability to see much beyond themself—a self-focus that can be developmentally normal.
 But exposing kids to the hardships of others—through stories or volunteer community service, for example—can help them recognize that not everyone has the same gifts in life, and to think more carefully about and to appreciate what they’ve been given.

 Sadly, many American children today—including mine—live in a media-fueled world.
 Advertising that promotes consumerism at the expense of thoughtfulness can distract kids from reflecting on what’s important to them, like their relationships with parents and others.
 As Froh and Bono write, advertising encourages impulsivity and self-indulgence, which is “antithetical to gratitude,” and may also communicate to kids (and fathers) that buying a gift or a card is what mothers really want on Mother’s Day.